Polem4rch/GoMeetPhish/README.md

-Disclaimer: All information to use for “Ethical Hacking” purpose respectively,  All the information provided on website is for educational purposes only.
+Disclaimer: All information to use for “Ethical Hacking” purpose respectively,  All the information provided here is for educational purposes only.